Last Updated: 2023-07-20

 IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY LOST PROFITS OR SPECIAL, PUNITIVE, INCIDENTAL, CONSEQUENTIAL OR OTHER INDIRECT DAMAGES, HOWEVER CAUSED AND WHETHER IN CONTRACT, TORT OR UNDER ANY THEORY OF LIABILITY, AND WHETHER OR NOT SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; AND (B) IN NO EVENT SHALL EITHER PARTY’S AGGREGATE LIABILITY TO THE OTHER ARISING OUT OF THE AGREEMENT EXCEED $250,000.
 THE ABOVE LIMITATIONS SHALL APPLY NOTWITHSTANDING THE FAILURE OF THE ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.

-THE LIMITATIONS ON LIABILITY SHALL NOT APPLY TO: (A) A BREACH OF CONFIDENTIALITY; (B) A CLAIM FOR INDEMNIFICATION (C) THE GROSS NEGLIGENCE; WILLFUL OR INTENTIONAL MISCONDUCT, OR DISHONEST, FRAUDULENT, CRIMINAL OR MALICIOUS CONDUCT OF THE PARTY SEEKING TO LIMIT ITS DAMAGES; OR (D) AMOUNTS PAYABLE TO RUBICON PROJECT UNDER AN ORDER FORM.
+THE LIMITATIONS ON LIABILITY SHALL NOT APPLY TO: (A) A BREACH OF CONFIDENTIALITY; (B) A CLAIM FOR INDEMNIFICATION (C) THE GROSS NEGLIGENCE; WILLFUL OR INTENTIONAL MISCONDUCT, OR DISHONEST, FRAUDULENT, CRIMINAL OR MALICIOUS CONDUCT OF THE PARTY SEEKING TO LIMIT ITS DAMAGES; OR (D) AMOUNTS PAYABLE TO SOURCEKNOWLEDGE UNDER AN ORDER FORM.

+11.5 Interpretations.
 Headings and captions are for convenience only and do not affect the meaning or interpretation of the Agreement.
-Ambiguities, inconsistencies or conflicts in the Agreement will not be strictly construed against either party but will be resolved by applying the most reasonable interpretation under the circumstances, giving full consideration to the parties’ intentions at the time the Agreement is entered into and common practice in the industry.
+Ambiguities, inconsistencies, or conflicts in the Agreement will not be strictly construed against either party but will be resolved by applying the most reasonable interpretation under the circumstances, giving full consideration to the parties’ intentions at the time the Agreement is entered into and common practice in the industry.
 The term “including” or “includes” means “including/includes without limitation.”
 This Agreement shall not be construed against any party by reason of its drafting, preparation or means of acceptance.

-The Agreement constitutes the entire agreement between the parties with respect to the subject matter hereof, and supersedes all prior agreements, understandings and communications, oral or written, between the parties related to such subject matter.
-The Agreement shall prevail over any additional or conflicting terms that appear in any purchase order, invoice or other document furnished by Customer to SourceKnowledge.
-In the event of any conflict or inconsistency between provisions or components of the Agreement, each as may be amended, the Order Form(s) shall take precedence over these Sourceknowledge Conditions.
+11.9 General.
+The Agreement constitutes the entire agreement between the parties with respect to the subject matter hereof, and supersedes all prior agreements, understandings, and communications, oral or written, between the parties related to such subject matter.
+The Agreement shall prevail over any additional or conflicting terms that appear in any purchase order, invoice or other document furnished by Advertiser to SourceKnowledge.
+In the event of any conflict or inconsistency between provisions or components of the Agreement, each as may be amended, the Insertion Order(s) shall take precedence over these Terms of Service.
 No failure of either party to enforce any of its rights under the Agreement will act as a waiver of such rights.
-Except for payment obligations, no party is liable for inadequate performance to the extent caused by a condition that was beyond its reasonable control.
-Any provision of the Agreement that is held by a court of competent jurisdiction to be unenforceable shall be modified to the minimum extent necessary to make such provision enforceable and to best preserve the parties’ intent, provided that if such modification would materially alter the effect of the provision then the provision shall be considered void, and the remaining provisions of the Agreement shall be enforceable in accordance with their terms.
-Pursuant to any applicable laws, rules or regulations, including without limitation the US Electronic Signatures in Global and National Commerce Act, P.L.
-106-229 or other similar statutes, CUSTOMER HEREBY AGREES TO THE USE OF ELECTRONIC SIGNATURES, CONTRACTS, ORDERS AND OTHER RECORDS AND TO ELECTRONIC DELIVERY OF NOTICES, POLICIES AND RECORDS OF TRANSACTIONS.
-Further, Customer hereby waives any rights or requirements under any statutes, regulations, rules, ordinances or other laws in any jurisdiction which require an original signature or delivery or retention of non-electronic records, or to payments or the granting of credits by other than electronic means.
+Any provision of the Agreement that is held by a court of competent jurisdiction to be unenforceable shall be modified to the minimum extent necessary to make such provision enforceable and to best preserve the parties’ intent, provided that if such modification would materially alter the effect of the provision, then the provision shall be considered void, and the remaining provisions of the Agreement shall be enforceable in accordance with their terms.
+Pursuant to any applicable laws, rules, or regulations, including without limitation the US Electronic Signatures in Global and National Commerce Act, P.L.
+106-229 or other similar statutes, ADVERTISER HEREBY AGREES TO THE USE OF ELECTRONIC SIGNATURES, CONTRACTS, ORDERS AND OTHER RECORDS AND TO ELECTRONIC DELIVERY OF NOTICES, POLICIES AND RECORDS OF TRANSACTIONS.
+Further, Advertiser hereby waives any rights or requirements under any statutes, regulations, rules, ordinances, or other laws in any jurisdiction which require an original signature or delivery or retention of non-electronic records, or to payments or the granting of credits by means other than electronic means.

-Force Majeure: Neither Advertiser nor SourceKnowledge will be liable for delay or default in the performance of its respective obligations under this Agreement if such delay or default is caused by conditions beyond its reasonable control, including, but not limited to, fire, flood, accident, earthquakes, telecommunications line failures, electrical outages, network failures, acts of God, or labor disputes.
+11.10 Force Majeure.
+Neither Advertiser nor SourceKnowledge will be liable for delay or default in the performance of its respective obligations under this Agreement if such delay or default is caused by conditions beyond its reasonable control, including, but not limited to, fire, flood, accident, earthquakes, telecommunications line failures, electrical outages, network failures, acts of God, or labor disputes.
 If Advertiser’s ability to transfer funds to third parties has been materially adversely affected by an event beyond Advertiser’s reasonable control, including, but not limited to, failure of banking clearing systems or a state of emergency, then Advertiser will make every reasonable effort to make payments on a timely basis to SourceKnowledge, but any delays caused by such condition will be excused for the duration of such condition.
 Subject to the foregoing, such excuse for delay will not in any way relieve Advertiser from any of its obligations as to the amount of money that would have been due and paid without such condition.